PLSysSec/usenix_login_rlbox/login.md

 and enterprise tools (e.g., Zoom, Slack, and VS Code) also rely on third party libraries for various tasks---from media rendering, to parsing network protocols like HTTP, to image processing (e.g., to blur faces), spell checking, and automated text completion.
-Frameworks like RLBox can help these applications eliminate such libraries from their trusted computing base.

 Recent advances in the compiler and processor architecture space have made efficient in-process isolation increasingly practical in a wide range of use